SpikeInterface/spikeinterface/doc/modules/core.rst

     we_zarr = we.save(folder="waveforms_zarr", format="zarr")

     # extract sparse waveforms (see Sparsity section)
-    # this will use 50 spike per unit to estimate the sparsity of 40um radius for each unit
+    # this will use 50 spikes per unit to estimate the sparsity within a 40um radius from that unit
     we_sparse = extract_waveforms(recording=recording,
                                   sorting=sorting,
                                   folder="waveforms_sparse",